sagemath/sagewiki_to_gh-2022-10-10/days86.md

 == Registration ==

 Registration is free but mandatory.
 A form will be setup online shortly for handling registration.
-For now, you may want to edit the [[https://semestriel.framapad.org/p/sage-days-86-participants|participants list]]
+For now, you may want to edit the [[https://semestriel.framapad.org/p/sage-days-86-participants|participants list]].

 == Funding ==